gjr80/weewx-saratoga/readme.md

 # WeeWX-Saratoga #

-A *WeeWX* extension to support the *Saratoga Weather Website Templates*.
+A *WeeWX* extension to support the [*Saratoga Weather Website Templates*](https://saratoga-weather.org/wxtemplates/index.php) with the *WEEWX-plugin* installed.
+You can also install scripts that rely on the [Weather-Display](https://www.weather-display.com/files.php) _clientraw*.txt_ files for operation (such as the [alternative dashboard](https://saratoga-weather.org/scripts-legacy.php#scott), or the [clientraw parser](https://saratoga-weather.org/scripts-legacy.php#relayweather)) since this extension generates the needed files.

 The *WeeWX-Saratoga extension* consists of a number of *WeeWX* services, Search List Extensions (SLE) and skins that produce the following data files: